Nathan Smith (footballer, born 1996): Port Vale

 Smith remained a consistent member of the defence during the 2020–21 season, only missing a run of games when he had to isolate after coming into contact with someone who has tested positive for COVID-19.
 Speaking in April, recently appointed manager Darrell Clarke described him as a "genuine winner" following a good run of defensive form for the team.
 Smith scored four goals from 50 appearances and was singled out for praise by Clarke again at the end of the season, who said that "Nathan Smith is the sort of character I want in this football club".

-A consistent part of the back three during the 2021–22 season, he caused an opposition player to be sent off in two successive games as Crawley Town's Joel Lynch and Accrington Stanley's Colby Bishop were both dismissed for elbowing Smith in off-the-ball incidents.
+A consistent part of the back three during the 2021–22 season, he caused an opposition player to be sent off in two successive games as Crawley Town's Joel Lynch and Accrington Stanley's Colby Bishop were both dismissed for elbowing Smith in off the ball incidents.
 He started in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that "[Smith had] another solid performance at the heart of the back three after his outstanding effort in the second leg against Swindon had helped get Vale to Wembley".
 Smith was named in The Guardians League Two team of the season.
 The club invoked their option to extend his contract by a further 12 months in June 2022.

-On 8 October 2022, he helped Vale to win 2–1 at Derby County and caused opposition goalscorer James Collins to be sent off after he elbowed Smith during a scuffle on the ground.
+On 8 October 2022, he helped Vale to win 2–1 at Derby County.
+He caused opposition goalscorer James Collins to be sent off after he elbowed Smith during a scuffle on the ground.
 He was voted as the club's Player of the Month for December after he helped the team to record two clean sheets in victories over Plymouth Argyle and Morecambe.
 He continued his good form into the following month and won a second consecutive Player of the Month award, starting all four of his club's January fixtures playing alongside Connor Hall, Dan Jones, Will Forrester, Lewis Cass and Aaron Donnelly in the back three.
 He also played all seven games of February, scoring against Barnsley, helping to keep a clean sheet against Exeter City, and having a goal against Accrington Stanley controversially ruled out.
+He signed a new two-year contract in April following weeks of "laid back" conversations with director of football David Flitcroft.
+Smith was voted as the club's Player of the Year for the 2022–23 season, having missed just one league game throughout.